Community College Counselors

 - A Multiple Subject credential, preparing the student to teach children grades K-8 in self-contained classrooms.
 Students may also add a subject matter authorization to their credential, allowing them to teach subject matter curriculum for grades 7-9.

 - An Education Specialist credential, preparing the student to teach children with disabilities ranging from birth to grade 12, depending upon the disability option they select.
-The student may select from among five options: Early Childhood Special Education, Mild-to-Moderate Disabilities, Moderate-to-Severe Disabilities, Physical and Health Impairments and Visual Impairment and Blindness.
+The student may select from among four options: Mild-to-Moderate Disabilities, Moderate-to-Severe Disabilities, Physical and Health Impairments, and Visual Impairment and Blindness.